- Aggressive cutting ceramic media clean rusty, greasy parts

 Also, you increase the chance of damaging intricate parts in the process.

-After vibratory finishing, you can soak the iron parts into rust inhibitor to prevent rusting.
+After vibratory finishing, you can soak the iron parts into a rust inhibitor solution to prevent rusting.

 5. Do I tumble the media wet or dry?